-The absolute opposite of 'boring', the Museum of Siam is an interactive and interesting museum in Thailand displaying the spirit and culture of the country.
-Chronologically tracing out the country's history from the past during Ayutthaya to wars, birth of Buddhism and finally to the modern country it is today.
+The absolute opposite of 'boring', the Museum of Siam is an interactive and interesting museum displaying the spirit and culture of the country.
+Chronologically tracing out the country's history from the past during Ayutthaya to wars, the birth of Buddhism and finally to the modern country, it is today.
 From room to room you will find digital and video exhibits with English subtitles that explain the history and events of Thailand in a way which will transport you to the past of this glorious country.
-Beautifully decorated, this museum is perfectly designed for families traveling with kids.
-It has a cafe and souvenir shop for visitors too.
+Beautifully decorated, this museum is perfectly designed for families travelling with kids.
+It has a cafe and a souvenir shop for visitors too.

 Showcasing the glorious history of the 145 km train track Thai-Burma railway that was built during World War II period.
 Known as the 'Death Railway', this track resulted in the death of around 12,000 allied POWs and 75,000-100,000 Asian labourers who were involved in the building process.
 These were the people that faced hunger and diseases under the harsh rule of the Imperial Japanese Army.
 Home to many photographs and summaries of railway construction, conditions of prisoners and death casualties among others, this museum in Thailand is the most informative exhibition to learn about how the Thais were treated during the World War.